 Ongoing follow-up care during and after treatment is needed.

 New treatments are being tested to improve outcomes and to lessen side effects.

 What are possible complications of leukemia in a child?

-A child may have complications from the tumor or from treatment.
-They may also be
+A child may have complications from the leukemia or from treatment.
+These problems

-Treatment may have many side effects.
-Some side effects may be minor.
+Treatment can cause many side effects.
+Some may be minor.
 Some may be serious and

 even life-threatening.
-Your child may take medicines to help prevent or lessen side
+Your child may need medicines to help prevent or lessen side

 effects.
-You’ll be given instructions about what you can do at home.
+You’ll also be given instructions on what you can do at home.